Developing an improvement mindset

 As someone passionate about quality improvement you can change that, so why not connect with colleagues who feel the same way, so that together we can make a difference.

-Are you passionate about quality improvement and want to connect with other health and social care professionals in LLR to make a difference to the lives of local people?
+Are you passionate about quality improvement and want to connect with other health and social care professionals in LLR to make a difference in the lives of local people?

-If you’re interested in becoming part of our QI Practitioner Network Community of Practice, please contact us with your details and a little information about your experience / interest in QI.
+If you’re interested in becoming part of our QI Practitioner Network Community of Practice, Please

 We look forward to hearing from you!